sanjamkr/ProTrack/README.md

 Web-based Project Tracking Application.

 # Setup for Local Environment:
- 1) Install python3 ad django 1.10
+ 1) Install python3 and django 1.10

  2) Clone from git repository to a local directory(Directory A)